AsherBond/mungerator/grizzly_upgrading.rst

 -> Horizon
   Install openstack-dashboard python-django-horizon. run ``apt-get install openstack-dashboard python-django-horizon`` These packages also seem to not be updated when the stock openstack-dashboard is upgraded.
 This is also likely an issue with the upstream packages. we should add them to the cookbooks to cover our selves when a user is upgrading.

+-> QEMU
+  If you are running qemu, and installing package upgrades, you will have issues with the old package not upgrading because of dependency problems.
+To resolve this you can simple run the following. ``apt-get update && apt-get remove qemu-utils && apt-get install qemu-utils``.

+-> Neutron
+  Neutron has some supporting packages that will need to upgrade post chef run if they are not upgrading during the run. [python-cmd2, python-pyparsing].
+While no adverse effects have been noted by not upgrading these packages you can resolve this issue with following. ``apt-get update && apt-get install python-cmd2 python-pyparsing``

 RHEL
 ^^^^